-The Dali Theatre and Museum is in Figueres, Spain.
-It’s a small city with the Threatre and Museum being its main touristic draw.
+The Dali Theatre and Museum is located in Figueres, Spain.
+It’s a small city with the Theatre and Museum serving as its main touristic draw.
 Figures has a distinct charm that you’ll only find outside of big cities in Spain.
 The venue itself is surrounded by tourist shops that sell all things Dali, from socks to clocks.

 What can you see at the museum?

 The museum used to be a theatre but Dali purchased it and converted it into part gallery, part funhouse.
 You can see optical illusions throughout, from sacks of potatoes that are hung to look like bat wings to the face of Mae West in Abstraction, formed by giant furniture pieces.

 The golden statues seen surrounding the castle are not Oscars–they’re Dali’s guardians.
 The rooftop is shaped to resemble the eye of the fly.
 On your way in, you pass a car with a boat hanging overhead.
 Those willing to contribute a Euro through the coin slot can see it start to rain inside the car.
 This is the beginning of your unusual and oh-so-delightful trip into the world of Salvador Dali.